Janzhuj/janzhuj.github.io/_posts/2023-07-22-Online-Store-Customer-Segmentation.md

 ![Rplot-9-2](/figs/2023-07-22-Online-Store-Customer-Segmentation/Rplot-9-2.png)

-Take a look of the sales in each county
+#### We can see that the most of the orders come from the UK.
+To get a better look of the transactions that happened outside the UK, we will plot invoices excluding UK this time and lets arange it also in a descending order.

 {% highlight r %}
+# Take a look of the sales in each county
 Sales_country <- df %>%
   group_by(Country) %>%
   summarize(sales = round(sum(sales),0), transcations=n_distinct(InvoiceNo),customers = n_distinct(CustomerID))  %>%